NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 - Handles cryptographic functions on data in-transit.
 - All plaintext data must be base64-encoded.
-- This is because Vault does not require that the plaintext is “text” it could be a binary file, such as a PDF or image.
+- This is because Vault does not require that the plaintext is "text" it could be a binary file, such as a PDF or image.
 - Encryption keys can be rotated at regular intervals to ensure that not all data is encrypted with one static encryption key.

 ## Key Version

 - Transit engine supports versioning of keys
-- Key versions earlier than a key’s specified `min_decryption_version` will be archived.
+- Key versions earlier than a key's specified `min_decryption_version` will be archived.
 Any later belong to the working set.
     - This facilitates enhanced performance and security.
 - By disallowing decryption of old versions, any found ciphertext associated with obsolete data cannot be decrypted.
 The only way that this could be achieved would be if `min_decryption_version` was manually lowered.